INGEOTEC/regional-spanish-models/README.md

 Affinity matrices of the Spanish language regional vocabularies using lexical (left) and semantic models (right.)
 <div style="display: inline-block; width: 49%; vertical-align: top;">
 <img src="https://raw.githubusercontent.com/sadit/RegionalSpanish/main/figs/fig-common-words-lexical-affinity-matrix.png" width="100%" alt="lexical" />
 Lexical comparison (using inverse document frequencies as weights.)
 It uses the set of common words to reduce the distance values.
+You can see more details in this <a href="https://github.com/sadit/RegionalSpanish/blob/main/notebooks/visualize-common-voc-lexical.ipynb">notebook</a>.
 </div>
 <div style="display: inline-block; width: 49%; vertical-align: top;">
 <img src="https://raw.githubusercontent.com/sadit/RegionalSpanish/main/figs/fig-common-words-semantic-affinity-matrix.png" width="100%" alt="semantic" />
 Semantic comparison.
-It represents each region as the  [all-knn graph](https://en.wikipedia.org/wiki/Nearest_neighbor_graph) using each regional word embeddings as input for the knn.
-We used $k=33$.
+It represents each region as the  <a href="https://en.wikipedia.org/wiki/Nearest_neighbor_graph">all-knn graph</a> using each regional word embeddings as input for the knn.
+We used k=33 and the cosine distance as weights.
+The procedure is detailed <a href="https://github.com/sadit/RegionalSpanish/blob/main/src/umap-embeddings-with-common-voc.jl">here</a>.
 </div>

 ## 2D UMAP visualizations